 Lilly performs regularly at the Australian National Academy of Music.
 Venues that she has performed at in Victoria so far include the Melbourne Recital Centre, the Melbourne Convention Exhibition Centre, the Ian Potter Centre and the South Melbourne Town Hall.
 Venues that she has performed at in Brisbane include the Queensland Performing Arts Centre, the Queensland Conservatorium Griffith University Theatre, the Brisbane City Town Hall, the Old Museum Building and the Bundaleer Rainforest Gardens.

 Highlights during Lilly’s completion of her Bachelor of Music in Performance (Flute) in 2018 include receiving the Pat Volek Orchestral Training Scholarship, performing the Nielsen Flute Concerto as soloist with the Conservatorium String Orchestra, an internship with QSO and multiple performances as Principal Flute with the Queensland Conservatorium Griffith University Symphony Orchestra.
 Following the completion of her Bachelor’s degree, Lilly also took part in a side-by-side project of Strauss’ Ariadne auf Naxos with Australia’s leading chamber group, Ensemble Q.

-Lilly is also an avid flute teacher with many years of private teaching experience and is very familiar working with flute students of all ages.
-Prior to relocating to Melbourne, Lilly was the flute teacher at the Queensland College of Music and Aviation State High School in Brisbane.
+Lilly is also a passionate flute teacher with many years of private teaching experience and is very familiar working with flute students of all ages.
+Prior to Lilly's commencement at ANAM, she was the flute teacher at the Queensland College of Music and Aviation State High School in Brisbane.